Styx (band): Brave New World and departure of DeYoung (1999–2000)

-Cyclorama and Big Bang Theory (2003–2009)
+Chuck Panozzo's reduced role, Cyclorama and Big Bang Theory (2003–2009)

 Styx's new lineup released several live albums and released the studio album Cyclorama in February 2003, which reached No. 127 on the Billboard 200 album charts.
 A single "Waiting for Our Time" hit No. 37 on the Billboard mainstream rock chart for 1 week.
 Styx toured extensively during this period and released additional live albums.
 Styx also was part of the Super Bowl pre game entertainment in San Diego prior to the Oakland Raiders vs. Tampa Bay Buccaneers.
 They played a short set in the parking lot, as well as on the field right before the game, playing Queen's "We Are the Champions".

 Burtnik left Styx in September 2003, to spend time with his family and to pursue a solo career and release the album Welcome to Hollywood.
 He was replaced by Ricky Phillips, formerly of the Babys and Bad English.
-Panozzo continues to play bass for some shows with Phillips on rhythm guitar, while Phillips continues as a stand in bassist for Panozzo during shows without him.
+Panozzo remains in the band but is featured in concerts playing bass on about four songs, including a duet with Lawrence Gowan.
 Burtnik would go on to join up with DeYoung for numerous tour dates over the next several years.

 On June 5, 2004, Styx participated in Eric Clapton's Crossroads Guitar Festival covering songs by Jimi Hendrix, B.B.
 King, and Slim Harpo with Jeff Baxter as a special guest.

-In 2005, Styx released an album of cover tunes, Big Bang Theory, which reached the Billboard Top 50 on the album charts, their highest charting album since 1990.
-Their version of the Beatles song "I Am the Walrus" received some radio play, and a video was made for the song, which was subsequently featured in their live shows.
-Still, the album had a short life on the charts and failed to make much of a dent.
+In 2005, Styx released an album of cover tunes, Big Bang Theory, which reached the Billboard Top 50 on the album charts, their highest-charting album since 1990.
+Their version of the Beatles song "I Am the Walrus" received some radio play, and a video was made for the song.

-As of April 21, 2006, according to the RIAA, which awards artists and groups gold/platinum status, Styx ranks number 127 with 17.5 million records sold within the United States.
-The blurb on Amazon.com about Panozzo's book The Grand Illusion: Love, Lies, and My Life with Styx states that Styx has sold over 54 million albums.